RySE-AI/MultiLabelClassification/README.md

 First and foremost I want to learn how to use several modules like lightning, MLFlow and streamlit.
 It was kind a random to choose this task but if offers a learning opportunity for myself.
-Of course you can use an object detection model to detect several objects in an image but sometimes it's faster for me to use torch's ImageFolder style labeling instead of using CVAT (not considering the (semi-)automatic or iterative labeling).
+I believe that for a manageable amount of classes it can be faster to use torch's ImageFolder style labeling instead of using labeling tools like CVAT.
 So I adapted the torchvision ImageFolder class for multi-label classification tasks.
+For an unknown amount of classes — or a high amount for that matter — i would recommend using CVAT or similar tools.

 ### <u>What's the difference to multi-class classification?</u>
-- Multi-class: Predicting one class per each image/data
+- Multi-class: Predicting one class per image/data
-- Multi-label: Predicting one or more class/label per each image/data
+- Multi-label: Predicting one or more class/label per image/data

 **_Visual concept of multilabel:_** <br/>
 <img src="img/NeuralNetwork_MultiLabel_Concept.svg" width=500 height=400 align="center"/>